tidalmigrations/tidalmigrations.github.io/pages/tidal tools/getstarted.md

 Here we outline how to get started working with Tidal Tools via the command line.

 ## Downloading & Installing

-Tidal Tools is a CLI utility.
+Tidal Tools is a cross platform CLI utility that you can use to discover and analyze your applications.
-For more information on installing Tidal-Tools, visit this [guide](https://get.tidal.sh.) to getting setup quickly.
+[Easily install Tidal](https://get.tidal.sh.)
+Tools on your operating system.

 ## Using Tidal Tools
 To get started, from a new terminal or Powershell prompt, simply run: